cpliakas/php-project-starter/README.md

 ```

 #### Configure Other Services

   * Packagist: Follow the [Publish It](https://packagist.org/) section
   * Travis CI: Follow steps one and two of the [Getting Started](http://about.travis-ci.org/docs/user/getting-started/#Step-one%3A-Sign-in) documentation
   * Coveralls: Follow the [Getting Started](https://coveralls.io/docs) documentation

+#### Run The Project Tests And Generate Code Metrics

+Running `ant` in the project's root directory will download Composer, install
+development dependencies, run phpunit, and generate artifacts in the `build`
+directory from the `phploc` and `pdepend` tools.

 ## Tools And Conventions